 - Smartwool Hide and Seek Socks (x2) – These socks don’t have a ton of padding, but I wanted socks made of merino wool that didn’t show above my shoes.
 The heels and toes on these got pretty worn down, but never got any holes.

-- Woolly Crew Socks (x1) – Also merino wool, but for colder days.
+- Woolly Crew Socks (x1, Currently out of stock) – Also merino wool, but for colder days.
 A lot more cushion and much less wear after 9 months of walking every day.
 The odor-resistance is an awesome feature for someone who owns exactly 3 pairs of socks.
+(Also, I probably should have packed an extra pair of these.)

 - Other undies (x5) – These don’t take up much room and they also dry quickly.